University of North Texas | College of Information SWDSI Annual Conference

 Risk Barrier

-Reason (1997): Training acts as an adjustable barrier between incident and prevention — the last defense before errors cascade into failures.
+Reason (1997)[1] describes training as an adjustable barrier between incident and prevention, serving as the last defense before errors cascade into failures.

 Active Control

-ISO 31000: Training intersects every phase of risk management — identification, treatment, and monitoring through performance feedback loops.
+ISO 31000[2] positions training across every phase of risk management: identification, treatment, and monitoring through performance feedback loops.

 Org Intelligence

-Training is not a static expense but an evolving form of organizational intelligence that adapts to new threats and failure modes over time.
+Hollnagel, Woods, and Leveson (2006)[3] argue training is not a static expense but an evolving form of organizational intelligence that adapts to new threats over time.

 The Method